 First discovered in 1906, NAD+ is a coenzyme found in all living cells, and it has two main categories of roles in the body.
-One is is turning nutrients into energy.
+One is turning nutrients into energy.
 In that process NAD+ transfers electrons in redox reactions to help synthesize ATP, the energy currency of the cell.
 Importantly, NAD+ isn’t “used up” or consumed in creating energy.
-In the other category of roles, NAD+ works with proteins to carry out essential biological processes like DNA damage repair, mitochondrial function, maintaining chromosomal integrity, gene expression, epigenetic and posttranslational modifications, and calcium signaling.
-Sirtuins are some of the proteins that regulate these processes, especially those that help keep the cell healthy during stressful conditions, including aging.
+In the other category of roles, NAD+ works with proteins to carry out essential biological processes like cellular energy creation, cellular metabolism, and maintaining healthy DNA.
+Sirtuins are some of the proteins that play a key role in regulating cellular homeostasis and metabolism.
+Sirtuins also stimulate the activity of the mitochondria.

 Several things are important to know about the relationship between NAD+ and sirtuins.
-Sirtuins require NAD+ to function, and NAD+ is used up in this process (and in all the other processes except energy creation).
+Sirtuins only function in the presence of NAD, and NAD+ is used up in this process.
 This means that the body needs to constantly synthesize it.
-Finally, NAD+ is known to decline in organisms, including humans, as they age.
-This led researchers to the notion that restoring NAD+ levels, on the one hand, and activating sirtuins, on the other, could have health benefits.
+Finally, cellular NAD+ is known to decline in organisms, including humans, as they age.
+The impact of supplements designed to increase NAD+ on the aging process is still being studied.

 The Trial: Basis Increases NAD+ in Humans

-Basis combines the ingredients nicotinamide riboside and pterostilbene with the goal of synergistically supporting metabolic health by increasing NAD+ levels and activating sirtuins.
-Since human data on NAD+ supplementation is limited — one previous study on 12 participants showed that NR could increase NAD+ levels in the blood over a 24-hour period — this study by Elysium sought to determine whether NAD+ levels could be sustained over a longer time period: eight weeks, thereby extending the base of safety and efficacy data on the ingredients.
+Basis combines the ingredients nicotinamide riboside and pterostilbene with the goal of synergistically supporting metabolic health by increasing cellular NAD+ levels and activating sirtuins.
+Since human data on NAD+ supplementation is limited — one previous study on 12 participants showed that NR could increase NAD+ levels in the blood over a 24-hour period — our study sought to determine whether cellular NAD+ levels could be sustained over the study period: eight weeks, and it did.

 The science of NAD+ is thriving.
-The strength of this study is in the demonstration that NAD+ levels in whole blood can be significantly increased in humans in a safe and sustainable way by taking Basis.
-While secondary and exploratory endpoints of the trial suggested a possible role of Basis in liver health, blood pressure, and mobility (see complete study for details), the data isn’t sufficiently powered to draw definitive conclusions.
+The study demonstrates that NAD+ levels in whole blood can be sustainably increased in humans by taking Basis.
 This study represents an important first step that future clinical studies can build upon — and these trials are underway.